Document File Formats

 DOCX File Format

 The DOCX file format is the latest Microsoft Word format.
 It was introduced with the release of Word 2007.
 Jarte can open a DOCX file, however, any editing changes made to the file must be saved using RTF or DOC file format.
 Jarte requires the installation of Microsoft's Office Compatibility Pack in order to open Word DOCX files.
+The Office Compatibility Pack is already present on computers which have Word 2007 or above installed, including trial editions of Word.

 Other File Formats

 Jarte does not support other rich text file formats (e.g., WordPerfect, Microsoft Works, etc) at this time.
-If you need to convert a document to/from a file format not supported by Jarte then use the free, online Zamzar file conversion service.

 Plain Text File Format